Effective as of: 30 June 2023

 Planned Maintenance means maintenance on all or any part of the SaaS Systems and if applicable to the Agreement will be undertaken at times notified to the Customer in writing;

-Primary Microsoft Product means the Microsoft product or products for which the SaaS is an add-on, as notified in writing by SuiteFiles or an Authorised Partner or at the Purchase Location prior to purchase of the SaaS by the Customer (or prior to a Trial, where applicable);
+Primary Microsoft Product means the Microsoft product or products for which the Service is an add-on including, but not limited to, Microsoft 365, as notified in writing by SuiteFiles or an Authorised Partner or at the Purchase Location prior to purchase of the Service by the Customer (or prior to a Trial, where applicable);

-Purchase Location means any internet Site from which the SaaS is available for purchase;
+Purchase Location means any internet site from which the Service is available for purchase;

 Recipient means the recipient of a Service Document transmitted by the Customer using the Digital Signing Service;